Slide rule scale

 Few slide rules have been designed for addition and subtraction, rather the main scales are used for multiplication and division and the other scales are for mathematical calculations involving trigonometric, exponential and, generally, transcendental functions.
-Before they were superseded by electronic calculators in the 1970s slide rules were an important type of portable calculating instrument.
+Before they were superseded by electronic calculators in the 1970s, slide rules were an important type of portable calculating instrument.

 Slide rule design

-A slide rule consists of a body and a slider that can be slid along within the body and both these have numerical scales inscribed on them.
+A slide rule consists of a body and a slider that can be slid along within the body and both of these have numerical scales inscribed on them.
 On duplex rules the body and/or the slider have scales on the back as well as the front.
 The slider's scales may be visible from the back or the slider may need to be slid right out and replaced facing the other way round.
 A cursor (also called runner or glass) containing one (or more) hairlines may be slid along the whole rule so that corresponding readings, front and back, can be taken from the various scales on the body and slider.

+History

-In about 1620 Edmund Gunter introduced what is now known as Gunter's line as one element of the Gunter's sector he invented for mariners.
+In about 1620, Edmund Gunter introduced what is now known as Gunter's line as one element of the Gunter's sector he invented for mariners.
 The line, inscribed on wood, was a single logarithmic scale going from 1 to 100.
 It had no sliding parts but by using a pair of dividers it was possible to multiply and divide numbers.
 The form with a single logarithmic scale eventually developed into such instruments as Fuller's cylindrical slide rule.
 In about 1622, but not published until 1632, William Oughtred invented linear and circular slide rules which had two logarithmic scales that slid beside each other to perform calculations.
 In 1654 the linear design was developed into a wooden body within which a slider could be fitted and adjusted.